 - aortic dissection (1%) 4 or large vessel arterial dissection during insertion

 - too high (case 6): obstruction of the left subclavian artery

 - platelet and red blood cell destruction

-- distal embolization (this can be to the brain if positioning is too proximal), including from thrombosis at the insertion site or from helium embolus in the case of balloon rupture 5
+- distal embolization (this can be to the brain if the positioning is too proximal), including from thrombosis at the insertion site or from helium embolus in the case of balloon rupture 5